List of Sharpe series characters: Nairn

 Nairn appears in all three episodes of Sharpes second series, comprising Sharpe's Enemy and adaptations of Sharpe's Company and Sharpe's Honour.
 His character is recreated as a Major (rather than a major general), who effectively fulfills the same duties as Hogan in the novels – the chief of Wellington's espionage operations.

 Nairn is first seen in Sharpe's Company, where he approaches Sharpe in the aftermath of the attack on Ciudad Rodrigo to discuss the wounding of Sharpe's commanding officer Colonel Lawford during the attack.
 Like Hogan, this Nairn is a major in the Royal Engineers and Sharpe criticises their performance during the attack.
 He is also a spymaster, as Sharpe learns when Nairn sends Teresa into Badajoz.
 Like many of the spymasters in the series, Nairn has a somewhat uneasy relationship with Sharpe, who sees him as placing Teresa in needless danger.
 He is at Wellington's side during the subsequent attack on Badajoz.

 In Sharpe's Enemy, Nairn's role is slightly expanded from in the novel.
 He realises the French have an interest in Adrados when he learns of the presence of Pierre Ducos, his opposite number.
 Along with Teresa, he spies on the French positions and, after Teresa is shot by Hakeswill, he takes her dying body to Sharpe.
 He is present in the courtyard when Ducos attempts to force Sharpe to surrender.

 In his last episode, Sharpe's Honour, Nairn worries about Sharpe's malaise in the aftermath of Teresa's death.
 It is Nairn who breaks up Sharpe's illegal duel with El Marques de Casares el Grande y Melida Sadaba and who arranges to have Sharpe's execution faked after he is accused of killing El Marques.
 He then despatches Sharpe and Harper to search for El Marques' widow, Helene and later gives permission for Harper to take the rest of the Chosen Men to rescue Sharpe after he is captured by Ducos.
 He is last seen, alongside Wellington as ever, watching the victory celebrations after the Battle of Vitoria.
 As with Hogan, his absence from subsequent series is not explained.

+Septimus Pyecroft

-Septimus PyecroftMajor Septimus Pyecroft specialises in demolitions and appears only in Sharpe's Mission.
+Major Septimus Pyecroft specialises in demolitions and appears only in Sharpe's Mission.
 He was badly burned in a munitions accident, and wears a leather hood to conceal his scars.